forchapeter/sentence_tokenizer/readme.md

 # Demo
-importing necessary libraries for word tokenizing
+importing necessary libraries for word tokenizing and file reading